-- Elbow Pasta: I love using elbow pasta, which is the standard Macaroni pasta, when I’m making something with a lot of sauce.
+- Elbow Pasta: I love using elbow pasta when I’m making something with a lot of sauce.
 The tube shape is great because the sauce can surround the pasta both inside and out.
 I used the jumbo macaroni shells from Trader Joe’s.
 They are our family’s favorite!

-- Ragu Pasta Sauce: This pasta sauce adds a hint of Italian flavor to our dish!
+- Tomato Sauce: Pasta sauce adds a hint of Italian flavor to our dish!

-- Taco Sauce & Salsa: These Mexican sauces add a little heat, plus the flavors from the cumin and oregano really add to the Mexican flavors.
+- Jared Salsa: Salsa adds a little heat, plus the flavors from the cumin and oregano really add to the Mexican flavors.
 You can use fresh salsa if you have that on hand!